gstarr-dot/Kings-Card-Game-Project/README.md

 OOP Breakdown:
 Classes - Card and deck

-Card Class - \ represents a single card in the deck.
+Card Class - represents a single card in the deck.
 Specifies the suit and value, using 2-14, 11-14 representing Jack, Queen, King, and Ace, respectively.
 The card is printed on the screen using a string.

-Deck Class - \ represents a single full 52-card deck of playing cards. random.shuffle() - shuffles the deck deck.deal_card() - deals card
+Deck Class - represents a single full 52-card deck of playing cards. random.shuffle() - shuffles the deck deck.deal_card() - deals card

-Obstacles: \
+Obstacles:
+One obstacle that I encountered was having the face cards (Kings, Queens, Jacks) printed as numerical values of 12 for Jack, 13 for Queen, 14 for Kings rather than printing Jack.
+Although not appealing to the user, with so many comparisons of numerical values, it was easier to leave as 12-14.